What does the post-Covid leasing industry look like?

 The companies above developed and maintained a culture focused on customer success, and through that their own success.
 A culture that fosters openness and collaboration without politics or silos.

 I mentioned earlier that our culture at Alfa allowed us to work together: within Alfa, with our partners, and with our customers, to carry on delivering despite the pandemic.
-Our values reflect our culture, and we can use them to identify behaviours we want to encourage.
+Our values reflect our culture, and we can use them to identify behaviors we want to encourage.

 An open, collaborative culture aligned on the business strategy, supports an approach to projects and process change that enables agile delivery.